Return to: School of Continuing and Professional Studies: Departments/Programs

 Academic Regulations and Options

 All students are subject to the academic policies specified in the section titled “University Regulations”.
-The following academic requirements and options apply to students in the B.I.S. program along with regulations listed in this Record under SCPS Academic Policies, Rules, and Regulations.
-Students who have questions about any such policies should contact the B.I.S. office.
+The following academic requirements and options apply to students in the BPHM program along with regulations listed in this Record under SCPS Academic Policies, Rules, and Regulations.

 Add/Drop Regulations Students may add courses, with instructor and academic advisor permission, until the published deadline for the semester.
 The add deadline is also the last day to change the grading option for courses.
 Students may drop courses without penalty until the published drop deadline.
 Students who withdraw from an individual course or all courses after the semester has begun will be charged tuition for the semester on a prorated scale.

-Advising Providing advice related to academic matters and student services is an important element of the B.I.S. degree program.
-All students receive individual academic advising prior to their first term of enrollment in B.I.S., and will receive a faculty advisor before their second term of enrollment.
+Advising Providing advising related to academic matters and student services is an important element of the BPHM degree program.
+All students receive individual academic advising from prior to their first term of enrollment in BPHM.
 Students are responsible for consulting with their advisors each semester before enrolling in courses.
-Academic advisors work closely with the student to plan the program of study, to monitor the student’s progress, and provide advice on matters pertaining to B.I.S. academic policies and procedures.
-Students and advisors should use the student’s unofficial transcript to help monitor progress toward fulfilling degree requirements.
+Academic advisors work closely with the student to plan the program of study, to monitor the student’s progress, and provide advice on matters pertaining to the program, academic policies, and procedures.
+Students and advisors should use Academic Requirements, the University’s on-line academic advising tool, and the student’s unofficial transcript to help monitor progress toward degree requirements.

-The academic advisor may also assist the student in identifying a faculty mentor to work with the student on the Capstone Project that is undertaken near the completion of the B.I.S. degree program.
-A student who wishes to take a non-B.I.S.
-UVa course for credit or who wishes to take more than nine credits in a semester, or a leave of absence from the program must secure approval from the academic advisor and then must contact the B.I.S. office to gain approval.
-Students must complete a Leave of Absence form, which is provided in SIS.
+The academic advisor may also assist the student in identifying a faculty mentor to work with the student on the Capstone Project that is undertaken near the completion of the BPHM degree program.
+A student who wishes to take a non-BPHM UVA course for credit or a leave of absence from the program must secure approval from the academic advisor, as well as the BPHM Director.

 Honor System The Honor System is one of the University’s oldest and most venerated traditions.
 Based on the fundamental assumption that anyone who enrolls at the University subscribes to a code of ethics forbidding lying, cheating, and stealing, the Honor System allows students the kind of personal freedom possible only in an environment where respect and trust are assumed.
 For nearly 160 years, students have administered this system at the University.